 - All candidates for certification will be issued time-dated certificates for a ten (10) year period starting in the year 2000 (ophthalmology) and 2002 (otolaryngology, otolaryngology/facial plastic surgery), after which the diplomate must apply for recertification.
 The Board will make available, beginning in the 8th year of certification, the opportunity to take the recertification examination.

-Certification of added qualifications (CAQ) constitutes a modification of a general certificate of special qualifications to reflect additional training and satisfactory completion of a certifying examination in that field.
-The training required for added qualifications must incorporate a specific and identifiable body of knowledge within the broader practice of the general subspecialty.
+Subspecialty certification constitutes a modification of a general certificate of special qualifications to reflect additional training and satisfactory completion of a certifying examination in that field.
+The training required for subspecialty certification must incorporate a specific and identifiable body of knowledge within the broader practice of the general specialty.

-To be eligible to sit for an examination for a CAQ, the applicant must meet the following minimum requirements:
+To be eligible to sit for a subspecialty examination, the applicant must meet the following minimum requirements:

 - The applicant must be certified by this Board in otolaryngology or otolaryngology/facial plastic surgery.

 - The applicant must have completed one (1) year of AOA or AOCOO-HNS-approved training in otolaryngic allergy (may consist of a two (2) or three (3) year interrupted post-residency fellowship).